Skip to content

 V&Me run a slightly different food delivery service.
 They focus on delivering fresh and healthy food for toddlers.

 The images they use make their focus very clear.
-All of the text on this leaflet design is focused on explaining the service and the image used couldn’t be more clear.
+All of the text on this leaflet design is aimed at explaining the service and the images are there to compliment that.

 If you want to know more about food franchises and flyer deliveries you can visit our page dedicated to this topic.